Mikel Arteta: Style of management

 As a manager, Arteta was influenced by his time playing under Arsène Wenger and serving as an assistant to Pep Guardiola, as well as by the philosophy instilled in him during his spell with the Barcelona youth academy; he had also drawn from tactical elements used by José Mourinho.
 As head coach of Arsenal, Arteta mainly uses a 4–3–3 or 4–3–2–1 formation, although he has also been known to use a 3–4–3 formation on occasion.
 Tactically, his teams look to control games and create chances by dominating possession through fluid, creative passing, often building plays from deep.
 His team often create wide overloads to allow players to cut back, while the use of 3–2 defensive shell when in possession helps to prevent counter-attacks.
 His team are also effective at creating chances from attacking set-pieces.

 Defensively, his teams are solid and versatile; they are capable of pressing high up the pitch, but also of making an effective use of an aggressive low block, which becomes a 5–4–1, 5–3–2 or 5–2–3 depending on the opponent, and are even capable of posing a threat from counter-attacks.
 However, although Arteta has been praised in the media for his ability as a manager, at times his style as Arsenal's manager has also been criticised in the press for being too rigid and formulaic; he has also drawn criticism from pundits at times for his perceived inability to manage the pressure placed on his players, and for not bringing more success to the club.

 Personal life

-Arteta was born 26 March 1982 in San Sebastián, in the Basque Country of Spain.
+Arteta was born on 26 March 1982 in San Sebastián, in the Basque Country of Spain.
 He is fluent in Spanish, Basque, Catalan and English, and also speaks French, Italian and Portuguese.
 He is married to Argentine-Spanish actress, television host, and model Lorena Bernal.
 The couple have three children: Gabriel (born 2009), Daniel (born 2012) and Oliver (born 2015).

 Arteta is a dual citizen of Spain and the United Kingdom.
 He acquired British citizenship in 2010, with the hopes of representing the England national football team, although he was later ruled to be ineligible by FIFA.

 On 15 May 2024, Arteta was awarded The Royal Order of Isabella the Catholic at the Spanish Embassy in London.
-Commenting on granting the award to Arteta, the Spanish ambassador to the UK, Jose Pascual Marco, said: “Mikel is a respected and loved figure in the Spanish and British football community.
+Commenting on granting the award to Arteta, the Spanish ambassador to the UK, José Pascual Marco Martínez, said: “Mikel is a respected and loved figure in the Spanish and British football community.
 Through the universal language of football, he has succeeded in making the friendship between the two countries stronger.”

 In August 2025, Arteta was appointed a global ambassador and director of performance for sportswear company Under Armour.